jnsgruk/campsite-client/README.md

 #### Simulator

-To get started, clone the repo and double check the `sim-config.json` file has the correct devices configured.
-Next, run the following:
+The simulator is used to populate a Campsite server with false devices for demonstration purposes.
+To get started, clone the repo and double check the `config/sim-config.json` file has the correct devices configured.
+The simulator script will read the host and port config from `config/config.json` Next, run the following:

 ```
 $ yarn install